KUMA Timer — User Guide

 ClickLoad that duration and set the manual input fields

-Hold (0.6 s)Edit the preset value — enter new minutes in the dialog
+Hold (0.6 s)Edit the preset value — enter new minutes in the dialogue

 Presets are saved automatically to config.